 - Discover Your Real Life Purpose (7-Part Series)

-- What’s On Your Bucket List?
-101 Things To Do Before You Die
+- Bucket List: 101 Things To Do Before You Die

-Update on ninth Jan ’09: The sixth Jan front page listing on Digg.com for Are You Sleepwalking Your Life Away? article (600+ diggs) has definitely thrown everything off the record!
-After the listing, linkbacks sprang up from Delicious popular page, series of forums, social networking sites among a multitude of other sites.
-So far, we have approximately over 23K new readers coming in and counting – that about floors the visitor target I had set for the full month of January Thanks to everyone who has dugg the article and welcome to all new visitors Please check out the archives for all the articles that have been posted so far.
+Update on Jan 9, 2009: We appeared on the front page on Digg on January 6!
+The listing has thrown everything off the record, link backs sprang up from Delicious popular page, different forums, and social networking sites, among other sites.
+So far, we have over 23,000 new readers coming in and counting – this surpasses the visitor target I had set for the month of January. :) Thanks to everyone who dugg the article, and welcome to all new visitors :) Please check out the articles section for all the articles that have been posted so far.

 At the same time, I have received a lot of emails/comments on this article.
 I have written a follow-up post to reply to all feedback.
 Read them in Are You Sleepwalking Your Life Away?
 Part 2